mkohler/cython_swig/README.rst

 .. class:: incremental

     - Multi-language support
-    - More DRY
+    - More DRY than Cython

 .. class:: handout

     SWIG will wrap C libraries for many languages besides Python.
-So if you are the author of a C library, and you want to provide bindings for Python AND Java AND Ruby, SWIG can do that.
+So if you are the author of a C library, and you want to provide bindings for Python AND Java AND Ruby, SWIG is THE tool.
 (Next bullet)

-    You have to create and maintain Cython .pxd files for your library.
-    You have to write .pyx files.

-    If I take something like a header file, with a few hints, I could automatically create these wrappers.
+    DRY means Don't Repeat Yourself, and both SWIG and Cython have a common weakness in that they require the programmer to maintain interface files that are near copies of C header files.
+In addition, as we saw, Cython requires you to create your own wrapper functions in a PXD files.
+That is, (pause), not ideal.

+    Nevertheless, SWIG has the best story here.
+If your C library has a SWIG-friendly interface, it is POSSIBLE to use the C header files AS the SWIG interface file.
+Even if you can only do this for 95% of your library, it can be a huge code maintenance win.

 Cython Advantages
 =================

+- It's Python, mostly

+- performance experimentation

+.. class:: handout

+    Cython's primary use is not wrapping C libraries.
+It is improving the performance of Python code.
+And the pitch is awesome.
+Cython IS Python, with optional, static, types.

+    Unlike SWIG, which has its own pattern matching language for glueing together C and Python, Cython seems to just be C AND Python, in one file.
+You just need to get used to the idea, (pause) and change your build process.

+    Allowing one to switch between C and Python, line-by-line, is a killer feature.
+    as it lets smoothely slide between C and
+    Python, as external interfaces or performance considerations dictate.

     Evolve an interface.

     Do performance optimizations "just in time".

-Provides a interface layer where you can smoothely slide between C and Python.

     Easier to learn than than typemaps.

-    Cython is...

     If I take something like a header, I can, line-by-line, reference objects as C or Python objects, and convert between them.

-    Sort of like in-line assembly.

 Alternatives to Cython and SWIG
 ===============================

-writing extensions with the Python C/API
+- Python C/API

     http://docs.python.org/2/extending/

-ctypes
+- ctypes

 .. class:: handout

+    After all this, if you want to run screaming away from SWIG and Cython, but you still want C libraries, you have two choices, and they are both, in a sense, the extreme choices compared to SWIG and Cython.

+    You can write a C extension in C, using the Python C API, just like

+    Or you can use ctypes, which is part of the Standard Library, and lets you access C libraries with a lot less CEREMONY, and a lot less SAFETY, than SWIG and Cython.
+If you want to access a C library NOW, without a building anything, without source code, without even a header file, take a look at ctypes.

 Magic
 =====

 .. class:: handout

+    I want to end with a discussion of magic and fear, as they relate to programming tools.

     I've been a C programmer for a long time, and when I first saw how easy it was to play with the sockets library, to play with, interactively, from the